-- An Age, Gender, and Diversity Policy that is mandatory for operations, complemented by an accountability report published annually to analyse implementation of the policy. - Formal guidance for staff on diversity and inclusion of affected people, including a strategic approach to combat racism, racial discrimination, xenophobia and related intolerance, a guide on how to address and respond to situations of racism and xenophobia, and guidance to encourage staff to deepen their diversity inclusion knowledge, including the importance of factors that drive marginalization or vulnerability. - Organizational feedback via the IASC member organizations portal, including descriptions of community engagement and feedback mechanisms. - Audit of gender diversity and other measures related to the types of images used for fundraising and supporter engagement to address both concerns about racist depictions, particularly around 'white saviour' images, and other clickbait images that have a racial dimension (e.g., images that portray starving/bloated belly/flies-in-the-eye/crying/suffering images of children) to get people to donate.
+- An Age, Gender, socioeconomic status and Diversity Policy that is mandatory for operations, complemented by an accountability report published annually to analyse the implementation of the policy. - Formal guidance for staff on diversity and inclusion of affected people, including a strategic approach to combat racism, racial discrimination, xenophobia and related intolerance, a guide on how to address and respond to situations of racism and xenophobia, and guidance to encourage staff to deepen their diversity inclusion knowledge, including the importance of factors that drive marginalization or vulnerability. - Organizational feedback via the IASC member organizations portal, including descriptions of community engagement and feedback mechanisms.